ilindh/Engineering-Portfolio/docs/projects/industrial-drone.md

 ### Accessory Mounts

+To make the platform versatile, I designed a modular accessory mount system.
+It features a 45x45mm mounting holes, allowing virtually any custom device—from cameras to sensors—to be attached securely.
+In the future I am interested in desining a camera gimbal that fits on the accessory mount system.

-I designed a custom accessory mount and camera mount for GoPro.
-This generic accessory mount can be attached to virtually any custom mount for cameras or lights or anything.
-The accessory mount has 45x45mm mountingholes that can be screwed into anything.
-On top is an FPV camera mount with an adjustable angle.
-A separate mount was designed for the FPV camera's video transmitter to keep it in a cooling air stream.
-The dual antennas are positioned at an angle of approximately 50 degrees in a V-formation facing downwards to maximize the range of the video link.
+Currently, it can host a GoPro mount, a separate flashlight mount and an adjustable FPV camera mount.
+I also designed a specific holder for the FPV video transmitter to ensure it sits in the prop wash for cooling.
+The dual antennas are positioned in a V-formation at approximately 50 degrees to maximize video link range and signal diversity.

 <div align="center">
   <img src="../../images/drone/camera_mount.jpg" width="700" />